dapr/docs/howto/setup-secret-store/gcp-secret-manager.md

 ## GCP Secret Manager reference example

 This example shows you how to take the Redis password from the GCP Secret Manager secret store.
+Here, you created a secret named `redisPassword` in GCP Secret Manager.
+Note its important to set it both as the `name` and `key` properties.

 ```yaml
 apiVersion: dapr.io/v1alpha1